mrmarq1/pricebasket/README.md

 - Removing a discount:
   - With reference to the 'adding a discount' steps, simply remove the 'apply' method relating to the discount in the 'Offers' file and remove the related 'Offer.offer_name' reference in the Calculator file.

+*** Please note that if the discounts are modified then some of the current unit tests may fail if run.
+To pass, said tests may have to be modified in 'basketSpec' (src -> test -> scala -> basketSpec).